lassidev/writeups/TryHackMe/Sea Surfer.md

 That's it!
 Submit the flags and complete the room.
 Hope you enjoyed it! :)

-Extra credit: How were the processes of SSH'ing to `kyle` from `root` hidden from `ps aux`?
+Extra credit: How were the processes of ssh'ing to `kyle` from `root` hidden from `ps aux`?
 Extra credit 2: How did the `SSHtoserver.sh` script use `sudo` on the server without supplying `kyle`'s' password?
-Take a look around some authentication config files on the box!
+This is related to onurshin's find!

 Credits for the images and some code are in `/root/credits.txt`